matteosilv/go-serverless-demo/README.md

 Use the URLs in the `elasticsearch_kibana_url` and `elasticsearch_url` to search logs streamed to elasticsearch domain via [Kibana](https://www.elastic.co/kibana) or ElasticSearch APIs.

-Your public ip should be authorized to access ElasticSearch and Kibana through an access policy deployed through Terraform.
+Your public ip should be authorized to access via HTTP ElasticSearch and Kibana thanks to an access policy deployed through Terraform.